FrancescoBrossa/Genomics_programs/README.md

 fn = folder number
 gt = gene type

+## checkBAM.sh
+checkBAM.sh is a program built just to check the existance of .bam files in the directory, it has called by the other programs each time .bam files are needed

 ## 1. IMPORTCASES.SH ARGUMENT: fn

 the program check if the case$fn exists (if not it builds the folder)